 I remember back in the 1990's when the Internet was pretty new and we had to use dial-up to access it, and it was amazingly slow.
 As a software developer, I remember trying to find websites and it was a pain.
 So a few programmers I worked with sat down and wrote a couple of what we called HTTP mappers.
 The idea was simple.
 Using HTTP and VB3, we hit a few websites and programmatically and parse the HTML code look for other URLs and store them, the recursively search those.
 From there we could track every link to another website and log it.
 It was fun.
 We were building our own search engines but didn't know it at the time.
 This was about 8 years before Google was started.

 In about 1995 I remember taking some college classes and getting really annoyed with the cost of books.
-So, I contacted a few publishers to see what it would take to create my own online book store.
+So, I contacted a few publishers to see what it would take to create my own online bookstore.
 I came to learn most of the profits were made by the publisher and not by the bookstore.
 Any savings I could offer clients by discounting bookstore prices and not having to charge taxes, was quickly eaten up with shipping costs.
-So to my disappointment, I could not figure out how to make an online bookstore work as a business.
+So, to my disappointment, I could not figure out how to make an online bookstore work as a business that didn't lose a ton of money.
 This was about the same year that Amazon was founded.

 I'm sure you have similar stories.
 You thought about an idea and couldn't figure out how to make it work as a business.
 Maybe you didn't have the knowledge or funds to get it going, maybe it was just a thought in passing.
 But later, someone else did it and you remembered coming up with the same idea years before.